-The button on the top right of the chart allows users to download charts as a PNG or JPEG image or an SVG vector image.
-The buttons on the top right allow you to send the 'self-assessment results' report by email or download it as a PDF.
+The button on the top right of the chart allows users to download their charts as a PNG or JPEG image, a PDF document or an SVG vector image.

 By clicking on the 'Comparison' tab, you will also be able to see your self-assessment result averages per statement compared to averages of all other respondents on HEInnovate.
-This view will also display comparisons with other group members (if you completed the selfassessment as part of a group) and other respondents from your institution.
+This view will also display comparisons with other group members (if you completed the self-assessment as part of a group) and other respondents from your institution.